Meet Telehealth, your new friend

 Why so?
 Because the main purpose of Telehealth is to overcome any kind of barriers and provide equal access to medical care and services for patients in any part of the world, even in space.
 Telehealth also helps to get over those barriers especially when in-person therapy is impossible because of many problems such as scheduling, adverse weather, illness, and others.
-Or pandemic.
+Or the pandemic.

 Telehealth from the beginning